catseye/Wanda/Wanda.md

 a strict stack discipline you have a push-down automaton, not a Turing machine.

+We do have unbounded integers, so if we had division, or `swap`, we might be able to make a 1-counter or 2-counter [Minsky machine][].
+But we don't have those operations.

-But that assumes this is a traditional stack-based language, which it's not!
+And anyway, that all assumes this is a traditional stack-based language, which it's not!
 It's a string-rewriting language, and it naturally has access to the deep parts of the stack, because it looks for patterns in them.